 On February 15, the Division arrived in the Hazebrouck Strazeele area, where they commenced training with the British Troops until the beginning of March 1915.
 From March 10 -12 they fought in the battle of Neuve Chapelle and then were assigned a tour of duty in the Fleurbaix sector.

 On April 22, they were engaged in the Battle of Gravenstafel.
-This battle was the first battle to use chlorine gas attacks as part of the battle strategy.
+This battle was the first battle where the Germans used chlorine gas attacks as part of the battle strategy.
 The Canadians had no gas masks for protection.

 The second gas attack occurred at the Battle of St. Julien took place between April 24, and May 5, 1915.
 There were more gas attacks by the Germans with the Canadian army supplied with wetted handkerchiefs to combat the gas.
 Sadly this is where Joseph Henry Down's war ended.
 He was not felled by a gas attack, but by a bullet.
 He was killed in action," shot though the head and killed instantly about noon on the 24th of April 1915, whilst on duty with a working party in the Ypres Salient, near St. Julien." according to his service record.

 On May 3, 1915 the army withdrew after losing over 5,000 Canadian Soldiers.
-His body was never recovered and his name along with 55,000 other soldiers is commemorated on the Menin Memorial Gate in Belgium.
+Joseph Down's body was never recovered and his name along with 55,000 other soldiers is commemorated on the Menin Memorial Gate in Belgium.